 The individual columns in the table contain the following information:

-Document – The source document in which the coded segment is found
+Document – The source document from which the coded segment originates.

 Codes – The list of codes assigned in the area of the displayed coded segment.
 It doesn’t matter whether the code has only been assigned to one character of the segment, the entire segment, or even beyond the boundaries of the segment.
 Only the codes that are visible on the left in the code system are listed.
-So that the code name is not listed repeatedly in the column when a code is broken down into its subcodes, the parent code of this code are never listed in this column to avoid redundant information.
+The selected code in the code system tree and the direct parent code of this code are never listed in this column to avoid redundant information.

 Comments – A text field that can be freely edited (max.
 255 characters) to add comments to coded segments.

-Only activated codes – restricts the display of the code system to the activated codes only.
+Only Activated Codes – restricts the display of the code system to the activated codes only.
 This option is selected automatically when you open the Smart Coding Tool form the “Overview of Coded Segments“ or the “Retrieved Segments“ window.
 When turned off, all your codes and subcodes are displayed.

 Undo – undoes the last action in the Smart Coding Tool.